-Digital Impact (formerly Markets For Good) has awarded nearly $275,000 in grants to seven projects spearheaded by U.S. nonprofits and universities to build a higher impact social sector founded in responsible digital data use and infrastructure.
+Digital Impact (formerly Markets For Good) has awarded nearly $275,000 in grants to six projects spearheaded by U.S. nonprofits and universities to build a higher impact social sector founded in responsible digital data use and infrastructure.

 The selected projects represent the first cohort of grantees for the new grants program, which launched in June 2016 with the support of the Bill & Melinda Gates Foundation.
 The program aims to advance the role of digital data and infrastructure for improving decision-making in philanthropy and in the social sector writ large.